kerams/memrise-scraper/README.md

-## NOTICE AS OF NOVEMBER 2020
-The scraper no longer works.
-Memrise has removed a part of the API that provides information about words.
-The data is now available only after logging in and I have no plans in the short-term to support this.

 ## memrise-scraper
 Dumps data from all of the columns (i.e. alts, audio links, custom columns, ...) into a CSV file, without the need to log in.